-- The final exam is to be completed individually, with no assistance or contact with others. - The Proctortrack software must remain running and recording your screen and webcam while writing the final exam. - A detailed room scan will be required at the beginning of the exam.
-It is the student's responsibility to ensure all surfaces and areas in the room are clearly shown during the room scan. - All students must complete the Proctortrack onboarding process at least one week before writing the final exam. - Students are responsible for ensuring they are able to write the exam uninterrupted, in a quite location, and with no other person present.
+- The final exam will be closed book.
+However, you may have one letter sized page of handwritten notes (one sided). - You are permitted to have one blank page for notes, writing utensils, and a clear cup or bottle of water with no writing on it.
+No calculators or phones are allowed (as they will not be needed). - The final exam is to be completed individually, with no assistance or contact with others. - The Proctortrack software must remain running and recording your screen and webcam while writing the final exam. - A detailed room scan will be required at the beginning of the exam.
+It is the student's responsibility to ensure all surfaces and areas in the room are clearly shown during the room scan. - All students must complete the Proctortrack onboarding process at least one week before writing the final exam.

+- Students are responsible for ensuring they are able to write the exam uninterrupted, in a quite location, and with no other person present.
 All pets should also be kept out of the room while writing the final exam. - Only one computer, one webcam, one monitor, one keyboard, and one mouse are permitted during the final exam.
 All other electronic devices are to be stored out of reach and view. - The only software permitted to be running while writing the exam are a browser (only to access the exam on OWL) and Proctortrack.
-All other windows, software and browser tabs must remain closed. - A special/makeup exam will only be offered for significant technical difficulties that are outside of the student's control.
+All other windows, software and browser tabs must remain closed.
+Notes may be taken on one blank piece of paper (no software may be used to take notes). - A special/makeup exam will only be offered for significant technical difficulties that are outside of the student's control.
 A special exam will only be offered if more than 30 minutes of writing time are lost and the technical issues are documented by Proctortrack.
 Students must inform the course instructor of their technical issues immediately after attempting to write the exam. - Students are expected to conduct themselves as if writing an in-person exam while the Proctortrack software is recording.
 This includes dressing appropriately, using professional language, and otherwise abiding by the student code of conduct.